SUSTAINABILITY IN RESTAURANTS

 BAR & GLASS

 Filtered water and sparkling water taps.
-No bottled water is served to reduce cost and waste
+We don’t support bottled water

 Cans and wine bottles collected as ‘Earn & Return’ via a local charity partner